TheRacetrack/racetrack/docs/deployment/local-kubernetes-setup.md

 know the Job is deployed, giving you the URL.
 Before opening this URL, open [Dashboard page](http://127.0.0.1:7003/dashboard/) and log in with default `admin` username and `admin` password.
-That will set up a session allowing you to access Jobs through your browser.
+That will set up a session cookie allowing you to access Jobs through your browser.

 The code in the [sample/python-class/adder.py](../../sample/python-class/adder.py) module has been converted by Racetrack into a